 - (a) The reliability of the evidence indicating that use of the formulation, in accordance with common or recognized practices within the proposing Party, resulted in the reported incidents; - 9.
 The Pilot study on Agricultural Pesticide Poisoning in Burkina Faso clearly describes the common and recognized practices as regards pesticide application in the field in Burkina Faso.
 In Burkina Faso, Gramoxone® Super is reported to be used in the field in cotton, rice and maize once at the beginning of the season and it is applied by means of backpack sprayer at rates of 2 to 3 L/ha.
-The average duration of the operator's exposure during agricultural use as found in the Pilot study was 31⁄2 hours/hectare on an average area of 2 hectares/farm, for a total of 7 hours of exposure during an average of 11⁄2 to 2 days of treatment.

-5 Due to information from industry and Burkina Faso received after finalisation of the rationale it became evident that liquid concentrates of the types EC and SL should be covered in the definition of the SHPF

-6 In the original rationale by mistake 65 years is given

-- 10. The common practices regarding use of PPE (personal protective equipment) in Burkina Faso were as follows: Only 20 per cent of pesticide distributors also sell protective equipment (dust masks, boots and gloves in particular) to the farmers; limited use of PPE by farmers: dust masks (39 per cent), boots (29 per cent), suits (5 per cent).
+The average duration of the operator's exposure during agricultural use as found in the Pilot study was $3\frac{1}{2}$ hours/hectare on an average area of 2 hectares/farm, for a total of 7 hours of exposure during an average of $1\frac{1}{2}$ to 2 days of treatment. - 10.
+The common practices regarding use of PPE (personal protective equipment) in Burkina Faso were as follows: Only 20 per cent of pesticide distributors also sell protective equipment (dust masks, boots and gloves in particular) to the farmers; limited use of PPE by farmers: dust masks (39 per cent), boots (29 per cent), suits (5 per cent).
 Around 13 per cent use both dust masks and boots, whereas around 1 per cent use gloves, boots, suits, dust masks and glasses at the same time.
-The combination of chemical cartridge respirator, gloves, boots, suit and glasses was used in 0.3 per cent of cases. - 11.
-Most farmers in Burkina Faso are illiterate and not able to read label instructions.
+The combination of chemical cartridge respirator, gloves, boots, suit and glasses was used in 0.3 per cent of cases.

+1 Due to information from industry and Burkina Faso received after finalization of the rationale it became evident that liquid concentrates of the types EC and SL should be covered in the definition of the SHPF.

+2 In the original rationale by mistake 29 - 65 years is given

+- 11. Most farmers in Burkina Faso are illiterate and not able to read label instructions.
 In addition, pesticide distributors and vendors lack the necessary knowledge and training and are therefore unable to provide proper advice to customers.
 There is also a lack of financial means to buy PPE.
 PPE is often not available on local markets and is generally not adapted to local weather conditions. - 12.
 With regard to Gramoxone® Super, incidents were reported involving 53 farmers who had applied the product in the field using backpack sprayers.
 In many cases, little or no PPE was worn as a result of various factors explained above, such as lack of financial means to acquire it, the inappropriateness of PPE for local climatic conditions and an underestimation of the dangers of pesticides. - 13.
 The Committee concluded that evidence indicating that the use of Gramoxone® Super, in accordance with common and recognized practices within Burkina Faso, resulted in the reported incidents was reliable and, taking into account this criterion, concluded that it was met.